Mig Welder Salary

 Popular Skills for Mig Welder

-Survey takers working as Mig Welders report using a large range of professional skills.
+Survey participants wield an impressively varied skill set on the job.
 Most notably, skills in Aluminum Welding, Fluxed Core Arc Welding, Manufacturing Fabrication, and Shielded Metal Arc Welding are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
-Skills that are correlated to lower pay, on the other hand, include Plasma Cutting, Fabrication, and Grinding Tools.
-It is often found that people who know Metal Inert Gas Welding are also skilled in Manufacturing Fabrication.
+At the other end of the pay range are skills like Plasma Cutting, Fabrication, and Grinding Tools.
+For most people, competency in Metal Inert Gas Welding indicates knowledge of Manufacturing Fabrication.

 Pay by Experience Level for Mig Welder